lohitpt252003/frontend-for-annaforces/README.md

 -   **`LoadingSpinner`**: A reusable component that renders a spinner.
 -   **`App.js`**: Manages a global `isLoading` state and passes a `setGlobalLoading` function to components that make API calls.
 It conditionally renders the `LoadingSpinner` based on the `isLoading` state.
 -   **API-calling Components**: Components like `Login`, `Problems`, `ProblemDetail`, `CodeSubmission`, `ProblemSubmissions`, `Profile`, and `UserSubmissions` now accept `setGlobalLoading` as a prop.
 They call `setGlobalLoading(true)` before initiating an API request and `setGlobalLoading(false)` in the `finally` block of the API call to hide the spinner.

+### Toast Notifications

+The application uses `react-toastify` to display success and error messages to the user.
+The `ToastContainer` is included in `App.js`, and individual components use the `toast` function to trigger notifications.

 ### Visual Enhancements